withastro/astro/packages/astro-rss/README.md

 Type: `string (required)`

-The `<title>` attribute of the item in the feed.
+The title of the item in the feed.

 ### `link`

 Type: `string (required)`

-The `<link>` attribute of the item in the feed containing the URL of the item on the web.
+The URL of the item on the web.

 ### `pubDate`